-Polly Smith, Lisa Lindahl and Hinda Miller created the Jogbra® — the first sports bra.
-With its compressing front panel, smooth exterior seams, supportive elastic rib band and crossing elastic straps, the Jogbra enabled millions of women to comfortably participate in athletics, advancing women’s health and launching a global industry.
+Polly Smith, Lisa Lindahl and Hinda Miller invented the sports bra.
+Commercialized as the Jogbra®, their invention enabled greater participation in athletics, advancing women’s health and well-being while launching a global industry.

 At a young age, Smith began building the sewing and design skills that would shape her future.
 She credits both her mother and a home economics class with teaching her to sew, and when she was in the eighth grade, she began making her own clothes.
 “My mother didn't want to spend money on more clothes after buying my school uniforms, but she would always buy me fabric, so I became very focused on making things for myself,” she said.

 Smith earned her bachelor’s degree in fashion design from Moore College of Art & Design in 1971 and her master’s degree in costume design from New York University in 1975.